Dismiss Modal

 • Both you and your sexual partner may need to be treated.
 This is true even if your partner has no symptoms.

-• Contact your healthcare provider or go to an urgent care clinic or the public health department to be looked at and treated.
+• Contact your doctor or go to an urgent care clinic or the public health department to be looked at and treated.

-• Don't have sex until both you and your partner have finished all antibiotics and your healthcare provider says you are no longer contagious.
+• Don't have sex until both you and your partner have finished all antibiotics and your doctor says you are no longer contagious.

 • Learn about and use safe sex practices.
 The safest sex is with a partner who has tested negative and only has sex with you.
 Condoms can prevent STIs from spreading, but they aren't a guarantee.